 The USS Chariot first flew in 2379 and met every expectation, even exceeding others.
 It’s automated systems allowed the vessel to require fewer crew to operate it, and without having to worry about “extraneous personnel” (i.e. families) it’s mass was considerably less than the Galaxy.
 With the introduction of this vessel and the Luna class Starfleet feels confident that their exploration arm is well represented by vessels that can both run and fight as well as meet their assigned duties.

-SUPPORT CRAFT: The Lionheart-B is assigned one Danube class runabout, two Federation scouts, three type 11 shuttles and 4 four type 9 shuttles.
+SUPPORT CRAFT: The Lionheart-B is assigned two Danube class runabouts, the Varzuga and Sarfartooq, two Federation scouts, three type 11 shuttles and four type 9 shuttles.